 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner; we run net-30 contractor accounts with consolidated monthly billing across active sites in Tacoma — the hooklift fleet stages the recurring bins.
-That means a contractor account can spin up in a single call with dispatch.
+We handle certificates of insurance for the GC or property owner; we also run net-30 contractor accounts with consolidated monthly billing across active sites in Tacoma — the hooklift fleet stages recurring bins and accounts get set up with one call to dispatch.